ngrx/platform/projects/ngrx.io/content/guide/store/testing.md

 });
 </code-example>

-The integration test imports the dependent `Store`.
-In this example, we verify that dispatching an increment action causes the state to be updated with an incremented counter value, which is correctly emitted to the selector.
+The integration test sets up the dependent `Store` by importing the `StoreModule`.
+In this example, we verify that dispatching an increment action causes the state to be updated with an incremented counter value, which is correctly emitted by the selector.

 ### Testing selectors